Divorce

 Below is a general overview of what you can expect during the divorce process:

-1. Initial Consultation: During your first meeting with our experienced attorneys, we will discuss your unique situation, answer your questions, and outline the legal options available to you.
+1. Initial Consultation: In your first meeting with our Burlington divorce attorneys, we will review your situation, answer your questions, and explain all available legal options, including mediation or traditional litigation.

-By partnering with Ryder & Phelps, you will have a dedicated team of professionals who prioritize your well-being and strive to make the divorce process as smooth as possible.
+With Ryder & Phelps, you have the benefit of a divorce attorney in Burlington who prioritizes your well-being and strives to make the entire experience as positive and manageable as possible.

-Contact us today online or at (978) 381-1660 to schedule your consultation with our Westford divorce attorney and take the first step towards a brighter future.
+Contact us today online or at (978) 381-1660 to schedule your consultation with our Middlesex County divorce attorney and take the first step towards a brighter future.

 Commonly Asked Questions